kory-smith/korysmith.dev/src/content/blog/making-my-website.md

 Other things the Notion parser does:

 - Adds # links (called [fragment identifiers](https://www.w3.org/DesignIssues/Fragment.html)) to headers
-- Adds a “date published” and “last edited date” to articles
+- Adds a "date published" and "last edited date" to articles
 - Adds rel=external to all external links

 ### It only ships the font characters that appears on the site